Michele Somma: Club career

 Somma joined Brescia Calcio in a temporary deal on 10 July 2015.
 On 1 February 2016, Roma signed Ismail H'Maidat from Brescia for €3.15 million, with Somma (for €1.8 million) and Emanuele Ndoj (for €1.2 million) moved to opposite direction.

 In August 2018 he signed for Deportivo La Coruña in Spain, playing two seasons in the Segunda División league.
 He left Spain for Serie C club Palermo in the summer of 2020.

 On 1 September 2022, Palermo announced to have terminated Somma's contracted by mutual consent.
 A few days later, Somma signed for Serie D regional rivals Catania on a free transfer.

+On 15 December 2023, Somma joined Serie D club Piacenza until the end of the season, with an option for the 2024–25 season.

 International career

 Somma has represented Italy from under-16 to under-20 level.
 He featured in their 2014 UEFA European Under-19 Championship qualifying campaign.

 On 12 August 2015, he made his debut with Italy U21 side, in a friendly match against Hungary.